 Need Help With Social Media Content?
 Try Coffee & Contracts

-Did you know that most Realtors grossly underestimate the quantity of content they need to share to be effective, let alone the time and effort it will take to create it?
+Did you know that most Realtors grossly underestimate the quantity of content they need to share to be effective on social networks, let alone the time and effort it will take to create it?
 That’s where Coffee & Contracts comes in.
 Coffee & Contracts is a real estate marketing company that offers thousands of social media templates designed specifically for real estate agents.

-We’ve seen the before-and-afters for agents who’ve started using Coffee & Contracts and the results are impressive.
+I’ve seen stunning before-and-afters from agents who’ve started using Coffee & Contracts, and the results are impressive.
 If you’re looking to save time and post social media images, captions, and videos that actually drive engagement, check them out.
 As a special thank you to Close readers, use promo code THECLOSE for $15 off your first month.

-Instagram (IG) is a close second to Facebook in recommendations for real estate social networks where you should invest time, but IG might actually be #1 for some Realtors.
+Instagram (IG) is a close second to Facebook in terms of social networks where I’d recommend real estate pros invest time, but IG might actually be number one for some Realtors.
 Why?
 Instagram is all about the visuals and aesthetic.
-It’s a platform that lends itself well to the real estate industry, especially for luxury and other high-end properties.
+It’s a platform that lends itself well to the real estate industry, especially for luxury and high-end properties.

 However, Instagram isn’t all about static photos of backsplashes and backyard gardens.
-Many Realtors use the platform to post videos, share “stories” (short, temporary photos or videos designed to highlight something happening in the moment), and even long-form video content on “IGTV.”
+Many Realtors use the platform to post videos, share Stories (short, temporary photos, or vertical videos designed to highlight something happening in the moment), and even long-form video content on IGTV.

-Instagram audiences tend to skew younger, hipper, and are more into aspirational content.
+Instagram audiences tend to skew younger and hipper, and are more into aspirational content.
 This is a very popular platform on which to be active if you’ve got designs to become a social media influencer.
 It’s also a good one to consider if you have a niche that photographs well, like historical homes or beachfront property.